guy-stapleton/learning-php-mysql-js/learnings.md

 - casting a value (override the namture of type coercion)
 - Using the fucntion_exits to test if function is available
 - Associative Arrays: rather than indexes you can refer to value by a name
+- Idea of normal forms when designing daabases (1st, 2nd, 3rd)
+- Transactions in MYSQL : balancing process of making changes to data.
+Begin, commit, rollback;

 ## Learnings

 ## Mistakes